-We currently estimate that the contracted cash flow from operations will be sufficient to fund the operations of our fleet, including our working capital requirements, and the capital expenditure requirements through the end of 2011.
-However, during 2011 or 2012, we may seek additional indebtedness to partially fund our capital expenditure requirements in order to maintain a stronger cash position.
-We may incur additional indebtedness secured by the Venus Heritage or by our other seven newbuild vessels which are currently unencumbered.
+We currently estimate that the contracted cash flow from operations, existing cash and cash equivalents, additional borrowing against our floating rate note investment, existing undrawn loan and revolving credit facilities and commitments and additional indebtedness secured by seven newbuild vessels which are currently unencumbered, will be sufficient to fund the operations of our fleet, including our working capital requirements, and the capital expenditure requirements through the end of 2012.
+However, during 2012 or 2013, we may seek additional indebtedness to partially fund our capital expenditure requirements in order to maintain a strong cash position.
+We may incur additional indebtedness secured by our other seven newbuild vessels upon their delivery which are currently unencumbered.
 To the extent that market conditions deteriorate, charterers may default or seek to renegotiate charter contracts, and vessel valuations may decrease, resulting in a breach of our debt covenants.
 In such case our contracted revenues may decrease and we may be required to make additional prepayments under existing loan facilities, resulting in additional financing needs.
 If we acquire additional vessels, our capital expenditure requirements will increase and we will need to rely on existing cash and time deposits, operating cash surplus and existing undrawn loan commitments.
 If we are unable to obtain additional indebtedness, or to find alternative financing, we will not be capable of funding our commitments for capital expenditures relating to our contracted newbuilds.
 A failure to fulfill our commitment would generally result in a forfeiture of the advance we paid to the shipyard with respect to the contracted newbuild.
 In addition, we may also be liable for other damages for breach of contract.
 Examples of such liabilities could include payments to the shipyard for the difference between the forfeited advance and the amount that remains to be paid by us if the shipyard cannot locate a third-party buyer that is willing to pay an amount equal to the difference or compensatory payments by us to charter parties with whom we have entered into charters with respect to the contracted newbuilds.
-We note, however, that we have never been liable for breach of contract to any shipyards or charterers.
 Such events could adversely impact the dividends we intend to pay, and could have a material adverse effect on our business, financial condition and results of operation.

-We have paid dividends to our stockholders, each quarter since our initial public offering in June 2008, including an aggregate amount of \$37.8 million over four consecutive quarterly dividends, each in the amount of \$0.15 per share, paid during 2010.
-We also declared a dividend of \$0.15 per share, paid on February 25, 2011, to our shareholders of record on February 18, 2011.
+We have paid dividends to our stockholders each quarter since our initial public offering in June 2008, including an aggregate amount of \$41.8 million over four consecutive quarterly dividends, each in the amount of \$0.15 per share, payable during 2011.
+We also declared a dividend of \$0.15 per share, payable on February 29, 2012, to our shareholders of record on February 24, 2012.
 Our future liquidity needs will impact our dividend policy.
 We currently intend to use a portion of our free cash to pay dividends to our stockholders.
 The declaration and payment of dividends, if any, will always be subject to the discretion of our board of directors.
 The timing and amount of any dividends declared will depend on, among other things: (i) our earnings, financial condition and cash requirements and available sources of liquidity, (ii) decisions in relation to our growth strategies, (iii) provisions of Marshall Islands and Liberian law governing the payment of dividends, (iv) restrictive covenants in our existing and future debt instruments and (v) global financial conditions.
-We can give no assurance that dividends will be paid in the future.
+Dividends might not be paid in the future.